Richy1989/BedAmbientLight/readme.md

 - **WiFi Configuration**: Easily configure WiFi settings through a web interface.
 - **MQTT Communication**: Connect to an MQTT broker to control the bed light remotely. (not implemented yet)
 - **LED Control**: Control the left and right sides of the LED strip independently.
-- **Color Selection**: Choose the color of the night light using a color picker.
+- **LED Settings**: Choose the count and the default color of the night light using a color picker.

 ## Getting Started